MrVerma29/Personal-Project---EDA-Data-Visulaization-AtliQ-Hospitality-Analysis/README.md

-1. **Expected Outcomes**
+**1. Expected Outcomes**

-Based on the project analysis and dashboarding, here are the expected outcomes:
+* Based on the project analysis and dashboarding, here are the expected outcomes:

 * **Insight into Revenue Streams:**
     1. Identification of the most profitable hotels and room categories.